-Get a referral letter & MHCP from your GP to access reduced cost psychology sessions
+A referral letter & mental health treatment plan from your GP are required to access Medicare rebates.

 The symptoms of depression can be varied, but involve negative feelings, thinking patterns, physical symptoms and behaviours.